Recycling Consumer Electronic Waste

 A "Consumer" is an individual, business, corporation, limited partnership, not-for-profit corporation, the state, a public corporation, public school, school district, private or parochial school or board of cooperative educational services or governmental entity located in New York State.
 Any entity involved in a wholesale transaction between a distributor and retailer is not a consumer.

-- Do consumers have to pay for electronic waste recycling?
+- Who has to pay for electronic waste recycling?

-Most consumers should not be charged for the recycling or reuse of CEE.
+Most consumers should not be charged for the recycling or reuse of electronic equipment.
 However, for-profit businesses with 50 or more full-time employees and not-for-profit corporations with 75 or more full-time employees may be assessed a charge for these services by manufacturers.
 In addition, any consumer may be charged for "premium services."
 "Premium services" are any services above and beyond the reasonably convenient acceptance methods defined in the Act.
 These include equipment and data security services, refurbishment for reuse by the consumer, and other custom services such as at-home collection (other than mail back programs), data wiping, specialized packing and preparation for collection, etc.

-- Can school districts, municipalities or government entities be charged for the recycling or reuse of their CEE?
+- Can school districts, municipalities or government entities be charged for the recycling of their electronic waste?

-School districts, municipalities and government entities located in New York State may not be charged for the recycling or reuse of their CEE.
+School districts, municipalities and government entities located in New York State may not be charged for the recycling or reuse of electronics covered by the law.
 They can, however, be charged for any "premium services" provided.

-- What if I want to recycle electronic equipment that is not covered by the new law?
+- What if I want to recycle electronic waste that is not covered by the law?

 Locations where CEE is accepted for recycling or reuse might accept other electronic waste, and may charge a fee for these services.
 Options may include:

-- Municipal Collection Programs: Some municipalities offer household hazardous waste (HHW) collection programs that accept electronic equipment.
-Some transfer stations also collect electronic equipment for recycling.
-Please check with your municipality for more information on recycling electronic equipment not covered by the Act.
+- Municipal Collection Programs: Some municipalities and transfer stations offer household hazardous waste (HHW) collection programs that accept other electronic waste for recycling.
+Please check with your municipality for more information on recycling electronic waste not covered by the Act.